I-4-3-35.Appeals Council Remand Orders — Releasing

 Check the order, letter, and mailing label for address and Social Security number accuracy and date all documents in the space provided or where customary and appropriate.

-Complete and attach a Court Remand Flag (see I-4-3-106) and a copy of the remand order and cover letter to the front of the CF.
+Attach a copy of the remand order and cover letter to the front of the CF.